Silverfang-707/Stegenography-with-AES/README.md

 ## Note

-- This is just a simple implementation and may not be secure for professional purposes
+- This is just a simple implementation and is not secure for professional purposes

 ## Author